 Room Number: 242 Law

 Professor Farnese completed graduate work at the University of Arkansas in Agricultural Law.
 Prior to her graduate work, Professor Farnese clerked with the Saskatchewan Court of Appeal and was admitted to the bar in 2002.
-Currently, she serves as the vice-Chair of the Practitioner’s Staff Appeals Tribunal for Saskatchewan.
+She is past Chair of the Practitioner’s Staff Appeals Tribunal for Saskatchewan and currently serves as a grievance officer for the University of Saskatchewan's Faculty Association.

 Publications and Research Work: